oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 2. The Status Issuer creates a byte array of size = amount of Referenced Tokens * `bits` / 8 or greater.
 Depending on the `bits`, each byte in the array corresponds to 8/(`bits`) statuses (8,4,2 or 1).

 3. The Status Issuer sets the status values for all Referenced Tokens within the byte array.
-The status of each Referenced Token is identified using an index that maps to one or more specific bits within the byte array.
-The index starts counting at 0 and ends with amount of Referenced Tokens - 1 (being the last valid entry).
-The bits within an array are counted from the least significant bit ("0") to the most significant bit ("7").
-All bits of the byte array at a particular index are set to a status value (see [](#status-types) for more details on the values).
+Each Referenced Token is assigned a distinct index from 0 to one less than the number of Referenced Tokens assigned to the Status List (which may grow over time).
+Each index identifies a contiguous block of bits in the byte array, with the blocks being packed into bytes from the least significant bit ("0") to the most significant bit ("7").
+These bits contain the encoded status value (see Section 7 of the Referenced Token.

 4. The Status Issuer compresses the byte array using DEFLATE {{RFC1951}} with the ZLIB {{RFC1950}} data format.
 Implementations are RECOMMENDED to use the highest compression level available.